drmwnrafi/notesonanything/docs/maths/probability/total_probs.md

 \end{align*}\\
 $$

-To make it more ease to understand, I use illustration on Steve's video.
+To make this more intuitive, let’s consider an illustration from Steve's video.

 <img src="../../../assets/media/total_probs.png" width="300px" style="display: block; margin: auto;">

-Based on the illustration,
+Based on the illustration, we have

 $$
 P(A) = P(A \cap B) + P(A \cap B^c)
 $$

-By using definition of conditional distribution, we can change the equation into
+Using the definition of conditional probability, this equation becomes

 $$
 P(A) = P(A|B)P(B) + P(A|B^c)P(B^c)
 $$

-It is more easy intuitively, since A overlap with $B_1$ and $B_2$, it means $A \cap B$.
+This is easier to understand intuitively.
+Since $A$ overlap with $B_1$ and $B_2$, it means $A \cap B$.
 Where the entire left area of $B$ is $B^c$, so the total area of left area is $A \cap B^c$.

-!!! info
-    Most of this section refered to [Review of Probability Theory by Maleki and Do](https://cs229.stanford.edu/section/cs229-prob.pdf), [A First Course in Probability by Sheldon Ross](https://www.cs.utexas.edu/~abdonm/SDS%20321/a_first_course_in_probability.pdf), and [Probability Bootcamp by Steve Bruton](https://www.youtube.com/watch?v=sQqniayndb4&list=PLMrJAkhIeNNR3sNYvfgiKgcStwuPSts9V)